Requirements and considerations for using cross-region replication

 - The replication destination volume is read-only until you fail over to the destination region to enable the destination volume for read and write.

-- Azure NetApp Files replication does not currently support multiple subscriptions; all replications must be performed under a single subscription.
+- Azure NetApp Files replication doesn't currently support multiple subscriptions; all replications must be performed under a single subscription.

 - See resource limits for the maximum number of cross-region replication destination volumes.
 You can open a support ticket to request a limit increase in the default quota of replication destination volumes (per subscription in a region).